mauroccm/mauroccm.github.io/index.md

 - 💬 Ask me about Machine Learning and Bioimage analysis ideas.
 - 📫 Get in touch: [mauro_morais@usp.br](mailto:mauro_morais@usp.br) or [mauroccm@gmail.com](mailto:mauroccm@gmail.com)
 - ⚡ Fun fact: "The only victory that lasts is the one won over one's own ignorance."
 Kano Jigoro

+#### ArchipelaGO

+ArchipelaGO is an R package designed for the spatial analysis of transcriptomics data, enabling the identification and characterization of spatially enriched regions, or "islands," of gene expression.
+It works by calculating enrichment scores for user-defined gene sets across spatially resolved cells or spots, revealing the spatial distribution of biological processes and cellular functions within a tissue.
+Using ArchipelaGO, researchers can uncover cellular and functional heterogeneity, identify co-localization of biological processes, and explore the spatial organization of tumor cells and immune cells within the microenvironment.